 These rules are also applied if you configure a team or shared calendar which you have access to as a source of availabilty information in your On-Call Optimizer account.
 Only those events on the shared calendar which you have directly organized, or explicitly accepted will be imported as availability information for you in On-Call Optimizer.

-Calendar events which make it through the filtering and tag matching process are imported into On-Call Optimizer’s database.
+Calendar events which make it through the filtering and matching process are imported into On-Call Optimizer’s database.

 Imported events are stored as 4 pieces of information: